 - Discover your strengths as well as your weaknesses so you can focus your studies

-- Best for: test takers already comfortable with the covered content, but need practice to perfect their skills and pacing for test day
+- Start here if you are already comfortable with the covered content, but need practice to perfect your skills and pacing for test day

 What is the ASVAB?

 The Armed Services Vocational Aptitude Battery, or the ASVAB, measures your aptitudes in domains that pertain to the United States Armed Forces.
 Your score determines your qualification for enlistment, while a breakdown of your score is a factor in determining your placement in the military.

 The ASVAB is a multiple choice test containing 10 sections that consist of four domains: verbal, math, science and technical, and spatial.

 The ASVAB is scored on a 0 – 99 point scale.
 Your score is broken down into subtest scores to determine your qualification areas.
 Each branch of the military has minimum scores in each of these qualification areas that must be met in order for the test-taker to be eligible to enlist in the Air Force, Army, Marine Corps, or Navy branch.

 Students enlisting in the United States Armed Forces.
 While high school students are the most common test-takers, anyone eligible for enlistment may take the exam.

 Should I prep for the ASVAB?
 How much?